fdietz/green_aliens/README.md

 # Green Aliens - from outer space

 Use arrow keys to navigate and space to fire missiles.
-Works best with Chrome and Safari.
-Firefox can't play sound.
+Works best with latest Chrome, Safari and Firefox.
 Not tested in IE.

 Checkout the [heroko demo](http://green-aliens.herokuapp.com/)!